-Hence, paternalistic relationships between companies and the community based on philanthropy give way to more equal partnerships.
+Even revolutions involve a transition, so what might we expect to see as markers along the road to transformation?
+Paternalistic relationships between companies and the community based on philanthropy will give way to more equal partnerships.
 Defensive, minimalist responses to social and environmental issues are replaced with proactive strategies and investment in growing responsibility markets, such as clean technology.
 Reputation-conscious public-relations approaches to CSR are no longer credible and so companies are judged on actual social, environmental and ethical performance (are things getting better on the ground in absolute, cumulative terms?).